twr14152/Network-Automation-Scripts_Python3/netconf/README.md

 This is a work in progress.
-Still not sold on yang models.
-Will revisit in the future.